thegraycuber/highest-modulus-within-S_n/README.md

 $`weight_{p_a} = w_{p^a} - w_{p^{a-1}} = (p-1)p^{a-2}`$ &nbsp; for a > 2

 So to implement to Knapsack algorithm, we prepare a list of items by checking all primes less than some mth primorial, and for each prime add a rows $`p_1, p_2, ...`$ until some $`weight_{p_j}`$ is found that exceeds $`u_m`$.
 Then we input that list into the Knapsack algorithm and get our sequence.
 Fantastic!
 But we can't celebrate just yet.
-### There is a big problem.
+### There is a problem.
 This approach is grossly inefficient.
-Let's say we want to find the first 20 terms of the sequence. $`u_{19} \approx 20.43`$ so we must check all primes up to the 19th primorial, which is $`7.86 \times 10^{24}`$.
+We can find the first 100 or so terms of the sequence, but this approach can't get much further. $`u_{12} \approx 141.8`$ so to get 141 terms we must check all primes up to the 12th primorial, which is over 7 trillion.
 Checking primes that high will take a long time, and is unnecessary.
-The 20th term is 5460, the highest prime factor of which is **13**.
+The 141st term is **TODO**, the highest prime factor of which is **TODO**.
 A more effcient approach is a modified version of the algorithm that I call the 'Incomplete Knapsack'.

 ## The Incomplete Knapsack algorithm